 WHEREclause when querying a table with a wildcard.
 For more on querying wildcard tables with

 _TABLE_SUFFIX, please see this BigQuery documentation.

-In order to submit a draft for review all validation issues (like the name of an entity needing to be in snake case format) have to be resolved.
-Validation warnings (like the existence of a similar view) will not prevent draft submission; however, we do recommend investigating the cause of validation warnings.
+In order to publish an entity, all validation issues (like the name of an entity needing to be in snake case format) have to be resolved.
+Validation warnings (like the existence of a similar view) will not prevent publication; however, we do recommend investigating the cause of validation warnings.